sarkarchandan/pycollections/README.md

 ### Sized

-Sized protocol enabled the use of `len` builtin function on a collection to check the number of items, that it contains.
+Sized protocol enables the use of `len` builtin function on a collection to check the number of items, that it contains.
 It should not consume or modify the collection in any ways.
 One must implement the `__len__` dunder method in order to implement the Sized protocol.
 In this implementation, we have done